 - Open Depart Max Amount: Enter a maximum amount for product sale.
 If the product's amount is higher than entered in Max Amount, the product sale will be denied during checkout.

-3. Max Discount: Set the maximum discount at the department level whatever the system discount.
-If you enter the max discount here, this discount will be applied to the products that fell in this department.
+3. Max Discount: Set the maximum discount at the department level, whatever the system discount.
+If you enter the maximum discount here, this discount will be applied to the products that fall under this department.

 4. Discount Percent on Damaged:.

 5. Target Margin: Enter the target margin value to determine the cost of the products that are sold via the open department.
-Such products don't have a record in the inventory (no UPC & Barcode) so this target margin will help to calculate the cost of the products calculating margin to avoid 100% margin or 0% margin.
+Such products don't have a record in the inventory (no UPC and barcode), so this target margin will help calculate the cost of the products and calculate the margin to avoid 100% or 0% margin.
 The different departments will have different target margins.
-See Figure 3.6
+See Figure 3.2.2

 6. QOH Reorder Point: Enter the value in percentage to set up the QOH Reorder.